• Volcano Triathlon

 When you did your first Ironman did you think about everything you were going to do later?

 The first was in 2004 and the truth is that I knew little about Triathlon.
 Over the years I have discovered that there is much more than Ironman.
-Today I consider it a short test for my characteristics, let's say that I am capable of performing better in a double Ironman than not in one.
+Today I consider it a short test for my characteristics, let's say that I am capable of performing better in a double Ironman than in a single one.

 How was that debut?